guilhermewebdev/django-login/README.md

 ```
     docker-compose exec backend pypy3 manage.py migrate
 ```
-Now, the project ir already to run, you can make it running:
+Now, the project ir ready to run, you can make it running:

 ```
     docker-compose up